nilber/cordova-plugin-eletropay-printer/README.md

-# Cordova EletroPay Printer Service plugin
+# Cordova EletroPay Printer Service plugin - BETA VERSION

 ## TL;DR
 This is a Cordova plugin for Android that printer POS eletropay.